-It is important to diagnose and treat SCFE when symptoms are first noticed to help prevent long-term problems.
+It is important to diagnose and treat SCFE when symptoms are first noticed to help prevent long- term problems.

 - Stable SCFE treatment is aimed at keeping the problem from getting worse.
 The worse the deformity, the higher the risk is for arthritis. - Unstable SCFE can lead to reduced blood flow to the bone.
 This is called avascular necrosis (AVN).
-AVN causes the bone to die from the inside out, which can lead to deformity of the bone, early arthritis, and long term hip complications.
+AVN causes the bone to die from the inside out, which can lead to deformity of the bone and early arthritis.

-Sometimes, despite treatment, a child with SCFE can develop chondrolysis (kon DRAHL i siss), which means damage to the cartilage.
+Sometimes, despite treatment, a child with SCFE can develop chondrolysis (Kon-DROLL-isiss), which means damage to the cartilage.
 Cartilage is the soft connective tissue in the joint.
 When the cartilage is damaged, it can lead to a stiff joint and long-term pain.
 These problems are more common in unstable SCFE.
-However, they can occur in either type of SCFE
+Both of these problems are more common in unstable SCFE and both can result in arthritis.

-After surgery
+After Surgery